azvoleff/chitwanabm/README.rst

-ChitwanABM README
+chitwanabm README
 ===============================================================================

-ChitwanABM: an agent-based model of the Western Chitwan Valley, Nepal.
+chitwanabm: an agent-based model of the Western Chitwan Valley, Nepal.

 Model Description
 _______________________________________________________________________________
-'ChitwanABM' is an agent-based model of the Western Chitwan Valley, Nepal.
+'chitwanabm' is an agent-based model of the Western Chitwan Valley, Nepal.
 The model represents a subset of the population of the Valley using a number of agent types (person, household and neighborhood agents), environmental variables (topography, land use and land cover) and social context variables.

-The ChitwanABM model relies on restricted access data from the Chitwan Valley Family Study (see below) to generate the agents that populate the model.
+The chitwanabm model relies on restricted access data from the Chitwan Valley Family Study (see below) to generate the agents that populate the model.
 This restricted access data can be obtained by contacting the Inter-university Consortium for Political and Social Research (the datasets can be found online